 Calculated from travelers like you

-The average price paid for one person for accommodation in South Australia is $64 (AU$97).
-For two people sharing a typical double-occupancy hotel room, the average price paid for a hotel room in South Australia is $128 (AU$194).
-This cost is from the reported spending of actual travelers.
+The average price paid in South Australia for two people for a typical double-occupancy hotel room is $11,664 (AU$16,377).
+For one person sharing a room, the average price paid for a hotel room is $5,832 (AU$8,188) per night.
+These costs are from the reported spending of actual travelers.

 Looking for a hotel in South Australia?
 Prices vary by location, date, season, and the level of luxury.
 See below for options.